Convergence Analysis of Non-Strongly-Monotone Stochastic Quasi-Variational Inequalities: Abstract

 \section{Abstract}

 While Variational Inequality (VI) is a well-established mathematical framework that subsumes Nash equilibrium and saddle-point problems, less is known about its extension, Quasi-Variational Inequalities (QVI).
 QVI allows for cases where the constraint set changes as the decision variable varies allowing for a more versatile setting.
 In this paper, we propose extra-gradient and gradient-based methods for solving a class of monotone Stochastic Quasi-Variational Inequalities (SQVI) and establish a rigorous convergence rate analysis for these methods.
 Our approach not only advances the theoretical understanding of SQVI but also demonstrates its practical applicability.
-Specifically, we highlight its effectiveness in reformulating and solving problems such as generalized Nash Equilibrium, bilevel optimization, and saddle-point problems with coupling constraints.
+Specifically, we highlight its effectiveness in reformulating and solving problems such as generalized Nash Equilibrium, bilevel optimization, and saddle-point problems with coupling constraints. \\ \keywords{ Quasi-Variational Inequalities \and Stochastic Optimization \and Generalized Nash Equilibrium \and Extra-Gradient Method }